domenicosolazzo/practice-swift/README.md

 I am new to iOS development and I started learning Swift some months ago.

 This is my list of iOS projects following all the tutorials, book tutorials and code examples that I have found around the web.

-Hope that this material will be useful to other people and will help you to get a better understanding about Swift.
+Hope this material will be useful to other people and will help you to get a better understanding about Swift.

 ## Note
 I try to keep this list updated.
 Adding new projects every day.
 Still learning:)